linux-test-project/ltp/doc/users/setup_tests.rst

    * - LTP_TIMEOUT_MUL
      - Multiplies timeout, must be number >= 0.1 (> 1 is useful for slow
        machines to avoid unexpected timeout).
+It's mainly for shell API, which does not have LTP_RUNTIME_MUL.
+In C API it scales the default 30 sec safety margin, probably LTP_RUNTIME_MUL should be used instead.

    * - LTP_RUNTIME_MUL
      - Multiplies maximal test iteration runtime.
 Tests that run for more than a